SyMind/svelte-ink/README.md

-# svelte-ink
+# Svelte Ink

-🌈 Svelte for interactive command-line apps
+Svelte for CLIs.
+Build and test your CLI output using components.